pmneila/PyMaxflow/README.rst

 Besides the wrapper to the C++ library, PyMaxflow offers

 * NumPy integration,
-* methods for the construction of common graph layouts in computer vision and graphics,
+* methods for fast construction of common graph layouts in computer vision and graphics,
 * implementation of algorithms for fast energy minimization which use the `maxflow` method: the αβ-swap and the α-expansion.

-Take a look at the `documentation <http://pmneila.github.com/PyMaxflow/>`_.
+Take a look at the `PyMaxflow documentation <http://pmneila.github.com/PyMaxflow/>`_.

 Requirements
 ------------